The Resistance That Strategy Cannot Solve

 Key performers started updating their networks.
 Decision-making slowed to a crawl.
 Teams that had collaborated effectively retreated into protective silos.
 The information that leadership needed to navigate the transition stopped flowing upward.
 People smiled in meetings and disengaged the moment the camera turned off.

 This is not a failure of change management planning.
-It is a neurological event unfolding exactly as the brain's threat-detection architecture predicts.
+It is a neurological event unfolding exactly as the brain’s threat-detection architecture predicts.
 The leader who has watched this pattern repeat across multiple change initiatives is not observing a morale problem or a communication gap.
-They are watching hundreds of amygdalae simultaneously activating survival protocols that no memo, town hall, or reassurance campaign can override.
+They are watching hundreds of brains simultaneously activating survival protocols that no memo, town hall, or reassurance campaign can override.

 The frustration is acute for leaders who have invested in rigorous change management frameworks.
 The methodology was sound.
 The stakeholder mapping was thorough.
 The communication cadences were maintained.
 And the organization still retreated into the defensive patterns that produce the documented 70% failure rate for organizational change initiatives.